HL7/smart-app-launch/input/pages/brands.md

 ### Brand Information

+{% capture info_note %}
-*Note*: The overview tables and annotated examples on this page are intended for convenience and clarity.
+The overview tables and annotated examples on this page are intended for convenience and clarity.
 In case of any discrepancies, the formal profiles should be considered the definitive source of truth.
+{% endcapture %}
+{% include info-note.html content=info_note %}

 #### Information Included In Each Brand